-Due to booming Chinese cloned product manufacturing, the US and the world market are currently overpopulated with Vitamix (Blendtec, Waring) knockoff blenders.
-Now, when the price for some of them dropped below $100, the opportunity to buy one of these cloned devices for a small fraction of the original’s price is particularly tempting.
+Due to the booming Chinese cloned product manufacturing, the US and the world market are currently overpopulated with Vitamix (Blendtec, Waring) knockoff blenders.
+Now, with some of them priced below $100, the opportunity to buy one of these cloned devices for a small fraction of the original’s price is particularly tempting.

-Here we are going to help you select the best machine among this multitude of options, and for this purpose, we have to define parameters that characterize the high-performance/high-end blenders first.
+Here, we will help you select the best machine among this multitude of options.
+To do so, we must first define parameters that characterize high-performance/high-end blenders.

 Table of Contents